LewisDavies/upstream-prod/README.md

 ### 2. Optional variables
 - `upstream_prod_enabled`: Disables the package when False.
 Defaults to True.
+- `upstream_prod_disabled_targets`: List of targets where the package should be disabled.
-- `upstream_prod_fallback`: When True, models will use the default target when a prod version doesn't exist (useful when changing multiple tables at once).
+- `upstream_prod_fallback`: Whether to fall back to the default target when a model can't be found in prod.
 Defaults to False.
-- `upstream_prod_disabled_targets`: List of targets where the package should be disabled.

 **Example**